Fritzie1860/backend-tokpedplayclone/Readme.md

    ```
    node index.js
    ```
 If you're also running the frontend locally, please note that due to the absence of environment variables, you'll need to manually replace all API URLs with http://localhost:3000 or http://localhost:3001 in your frontend code.
-To run the frontend and backend together, you may need to see this [repository] (https://github.com/Fritzie1860/FinalProject-TokpedPlayClone).
+To run the frontend and backend together, you may need to see this [repository](https://github.com/Fritzie1860/FinalProject-TokpedPlayClone).